 The table below has multiple columns and can be scrolled horizontally on smaller screens.
 When viewing on mobile, this table is best viewed in landscape format.

 A Cardiac MRI is a safe, non-invasive scan that uses magnetic fields (not radiation) to take detailed pictures of your heart.
-Your doctor may order it to check for heart damage, inflammation, problems with the heart muscle, or to help diagnose a heart condition more accurately.
+Your consultant may order it to check for heart damage, inflammation, problems with the heart muscle or to help diagnose a heart condition more accurately.

-No, the scan itself is painless.
-You’ll lie still inside a large, tube-like machine.
+No, the Cardiac MRI scan itself is painless.
+You will lie still inside a large, tube-like machine.
 Some people feel a bit claustrophobic, but earplugs, music, or mild sedation can help you relax.
 You may also receive a contrast injection through a cannula.

 After the test, as long as you haven’t reacted to the contrast agent, you should be able to return to work.

-The scan usually takes 30 to 60 minutes, depending on what your doctor is looking for.
-You'll need to lie still, and sometimes you'll be asked to hold your breath for short periods while images are taken.
+The Cardiac MRI scan usually takes 30-60 minutes, depending on what your consultant is looking for.
+You will need to lie still and sometimes you will be asked to hold your breath for short periods while images are taken.

-Yes, it’s very safe for most people.
+Yes, the Cardiac MRI is very safe for most people.
 It doesn’t use radiation, and the contrast dye used is typically well tolerated.
-However, if you have certain metal implants or devices (like pacemakers), tell the Radiographer and they’ll check if it’s safe for you to have the scan.
+However, if you have certain metal implants or devices (like pacemakers), please inform the Radiographer and they will check if it is safe for you to have the scan.

 We're always on hand, so get in touch and we'll get back to you straight away.